Sports Analyst Resume Examples

 How should a sports analyst resume look?
 It can be sporty, but it should also maintain a professional appearance.
 This can be accomplished easily by using an online resume template.

 First, select your font.
-We recommend a simple and easy to read font such as Arial or Calibri.
+We recommend a simple and easy-to-read font such as Arial or Calibri.
 As tempting as they may be, unconventional fonts are distracting and difficult to read.
 They should be avoided.

 Size your main body text at 11 or 12 points.
 Organize your text into sections with headings like “Skills,” “Education,” and “Experience.”
 Your headings can be bold, italic, or slightly larger than the rest of the text.